tekknolagi/isdt/lecture-notes/1-cli.md

 as the wrong user (if you forgot you've run `su` or `sudo`) can be catastrophic---imagine accidentally rebooting a server that dozens of people are using instead of your local workstation---and so nearly every shell prompt you see will include this information prominently.
-The history event number is useful when using advanced shell features that let you reference and edit old commands, which we'll cover in a future lecture.

 The punctuation that separates this information is considerably less important and has no standardized meaning.
-On the Tufts servers, your username is in curly braces and the prompt ends with `: `.
+The symbol `@` ("at") is conventional and this has carried over even to email addresses.
+The symbol `$` ("dollar") is conventional to indicate the end of the prompt.
 But the Bash prompt is customizable, and other systems you encounter will use different punctuation and include slightly different information[^prompt-shorthand].
 In fact, there's one notable piece of information missing from the Tufts prompt.
 To illustrate,